plsalles/Project2/README.md

 Initially, to access the portal we first need to create an user.
 The initial botton SignUp takes the user to the SignUp page to create a user.

+When create the user, we need to provide the following info:

+* Name, username, email, address, cpf(for patient), crm (for doctors), personal doctors (for patients, optional)
+* username, cpf, crm must be unique

 * Link to access the portal => [HERE](https://portal-ironmedic.herokuapp.com/).

 ## Prerequisites